Want to change up the way you make brewed coffee? Try one of these 6 unique ways to make smooth and delicious coffee!

 We’re all familiar with the traditional way to brew coffee in our good ol’ coffee pot, but I really enjoy venturing outside the box and trying something new.

-There are several other great ways to brew coffee that will also make a perfect cup!
-From a single drip filter to a pour-over… these methods are just as simple as brewing a traditional pot and each will bring their own unique flavor and strength to the coffee.
+From a single drip filter to a pour-over… these methods are just as simple as brewing a traditional pot, and each will bring its unique flavor and strength to the coffee.

 6 Methods to Make Brewed Coffee